Brussels effect

 The Brussels effect is the process of European Union (EU) regulations spreading well beyond the EU's borders.
 Through the Brussels effect, regulated entities, especially corporations, end up complying with EU laws even outside the EU for a variety of reasons.
 The effect is named after the city of Brussels, the de facto capital of the European Union, used as a metonym for the European Union.

 The combination of market size, market importance, relatively stringent standards and regulatory capacity of the European Union can have the effect that firms trading internationally find that it is not economically, legally or technically practical to maintain lower standards in non-EU markets.
 Non-EU companies exporting globally can find that it is beneficial to adopt standards set in Brussels uniformly throughout their business.

-The California effect and the Brussels effect are a form of "race to the top" where the most stringent standard has an appeal to companies operating across multiple regulatory environments as it makes global production and exports easier.
-The effects are the opposite of the Delaware effect, a race to the bottom where jurisdictions can purposefully choose to lower their regulatory requirements in an attempt to attract businesses looking for the least stringent standard.
+The term Brussels effect was coined in 2012 by professor Anu Bradford of Columbia Law School.
 Scholars could so far not empirically verify the limits of the Brussels effect in international law, especially World Trade Organization (WTO) law.
 Furthermore, for the Brussels effect to occur, it was shown that not all prerequisites identified by Bradford have to occur cumulatively.
 Research has indicated that the EU's regulatory power varies substantially depending on the context of the regulation involved.

-Since its invention, the Brussels Effect has become a major point of reference in European policy discussions on the EU's global power.
-However, scholarship has also noted the one-directionality of the Brussels Effect framework, as it typically excludes for example the attempts by foreign firms and states to influence EU legislation.
+Since its discovery, the Brussels effect has become a major point of reference in European policy discussions on the EU's global power.
+However, scholarship has also noted the one-directionality of the Brussels effect framework, as it typically excludes for example the attempts by foreign firms and states to influence EU legislation.
 Moreover, it has been noted that the impact of the rules instigated by the EU can evolve significantly over time, as they get for example challenged in courts.